Far North Activities Attractions Travel Guide Weather

 6. Visit ancient Kauri Trees

 Visit a giant swamp of Kauri trees thousands of years old!
-Gumdiggers Park is an historic type activity showcasing an ancient buried Kauri forest and is situated just 20 minutes north of Kaitaia en route to Cape Reinga and 90 Mile Beach.
+Gumdiggers Park is a historic type activity showcasing an ancient buried Kauri forest and is situated just 20 minutes north of Kaitaia en route to Cape Reinga and 90 Mile Beach.
 You can touch and feel a giant tree that is more than 100,000 years old and step back in time and learn the history of Kauri Gum in this replica village.

 Karikari Peninsula